What are the 4 lobes of the brain?

 Increased number of neurotransmitters

-Name and describe the two different types of samples
+Name and describe two types of sampling

 What are three impacts of an aquired brain injury on social funtioning?